microsoftgraph/group-membership-management/README.md

 5. Click on the 'Grant admin consent for `<YourOrganizationName>`' button.
 6. You might need to refresh the page to see the permissions status updated.

+## Create the WebAPI application and populate prereqs keyvault

+See [WebApiSetup.md](/Service/GroupMembershipManagement/Hosts/WebApi/Documentation/WebApiSetup.md) for more information.

 ## Adding a new GMM environment